numan98khan/-ig-automator/INTERNAL_FLOW_BUILDER.md

 - Flow steps are executed against the compiled graph using the node types above.
 - `detect_intent` stores the output in `session.state.vars.detectedIntent`.
 - `detect_intent` runs intent detection against the global AutomationIntent list and stores the output in `session.state.vars.detectedIntent`.
-- `ai_agent` runs a multi-turn agent loop using its own system prompt, steps, and end condition.
-It persists progress in session state and keeps the node active until the end condition is met.
+- `ai_agent` runs a multi-turn agent loop using its own system prompt, steps, end condition, and stop condition.
+It persists progress + slot values in session state and keeps the node active until the end condition or stop condition is met (or max questions is reached).
 - `trigger` nodes are ignored at execution (they only define entry criteria).
 - State persists via `buildNextState` and `AutomationSession`.
 - Node-level logging is supported via `logEnabled` on each node.
 If `logEnabled` is explicitly `false`, node start/complete logging is suppressed; otherwise logs are emitted.